What is Women in BIM?

 How can I get involved?

-Women who work in BIM can join our database here: http://bit.ly/womeninbimdb
+Women who work in BIM can join our database by registering as a member on the website.

-You’ll need a google account and you’ll be able to come back and update your entry using that account in future.
+You’ll be able to come back and update your entry in the future.

 If you’re not ready to join the database yet please: